 Hair Decorations: All over the place.
 In fact, the only Cure in the franchise to have completely unadorned hair in Pretty Cure form is Cure Black (though Nagisa does wear a cute little heart bead when she plays lacrosse).

 High Heel-Face Turn: In general, since this is a magical girl series, female characters seem quicker to make the switch than male ones.
-Also, as seen in the Smurfette Principle below, Desparaia was originally the only Big Bad who is redeemed in the end.
+Also, as seen in the Smurfette Principle below, Desparaia was the first Big Bad who is redeemed in the end.

 In a Single Bound: One too many Cures have this ability.
 In fact, there is one famous scene from the original Futari wa Pretty Cure opening (and copied a lot in the Pretty Cure All Stars movies) which involves Black leaping away from an explosion; Max Heart's opening featured a similar scene but with White added in.